micro-webapps/webconf-spec/dev/README.md

 ## Directories versus Locations

 The Directories can be converted to locations using the "alias" option and vice-versa.
-When writing configuration file in webconf-spec format, the directories and locations must remain convertable to each other.
+When writing configuration file in webconf-spec format, the directories and locations MUST remain convertable to each other.

 It is therefore wrong to write following webconf-spec file: